Khaled Eltokhy

 Publications

-Provides practical guidance for strengthening investment frameworks in resource-constrained environments.
-Identifies critical institutional bottlenecks across low-income countries and develops a sequenced reform approach accounting for state capacity limitations.
-Offers concrete implementation strategies for building institutional capabilities essential for effective infrastructure delivery.
+Provides practical guidance for strengthening investment frameworks in resource-constrained settings.
+Identifies critical institutional bottlenecks and proposes a sequenced reform approach that accounts for capacity limitations, with concrete implementation strategies for effective infrastructure delivery.

 Monitoring the Climate Impact of Fiscal Policy